Ron Kuby: After Kunstler's death

 In 2010, Kuby defended Raphael Golb, the son of a biblical scholar.
 Golb had sent emails wherein he impersonated critics of his father and falsely admitted committing various defamatory acts, including academic fraud; he was arrested in 2009.
 Charged with multiple felonies and misdemeanors, Golb was convicted at trial and appealed to New York's Supreme Court, which affirmed the charges.
 Golb then appealed to the New York Court of Appeals, the highest court in New York State.
 They dismissed some of Golb's convictions, such as identify theft and aggravated harassment (striking down the latter as unconstitutionally vague and overbroad), but they upheld others, including criminal impersonation and forgery.

 Starting in 2000, Kuby began working to exonerate innocent prisoners in non-DNA cases.
 He won the 2001 release (followed by a combined $3.3 million judgment) for Anthony Faison and Charles Shepherd, who served close to 14 years for a murder they did not commit.
 The actual killer was subsequently caught and plead guilty.
 In 2008, Kuby exonerated Michael Clancy, an elevator mechanic wrongfully convicted of murder in the Bronx.
 Clancy served 13 years.
 The actual killer was subsequently indicted, having been named by a federal informant, but was not prosecuted successfully due to the Bronx DA's wrongful conviction of Clancy.

 In 2013, Kuby won the exoneration of Thomas Green, serving 35 years for child sexual assault and rape.
 All of the prosecution's evidence was proved to be false, and Green was released after five years.
 His time in the prison system left him with undiagnosed and untreated cancer; he died two weeks after his release.
-In 2013, Kuby took on the case of Johnny Hincapie, wrongfully convicted in the infamous Brian Watkins subway murder case.
+Also in 2013, Kuby took on the case of Johnny Hincapie, wrongfully convicted in the infamous Brian Watkins subway murder case.
 After 25 years in prison, Hincapie was exonerated.

 In 2015, Kuby secured the exoneration of Shabaka Shakur, who served 27 years of a 40 to life sentence for two murders that he did not commit.
 Shakur began his case pro se in 2012, and Kuby agreed to represent him pro bono later that year.
-The evidence against Shakur consisted largely of an uncorroborated confession allegedly given to Detective Louis Scarcella.
+The evidence against Shakur consisted largely of an uncorroborated confession allegedly given to NYPD Detective Louis Scarcella.
 Kuby had faced Scarcella in 1996 in the high-profile "Money Train" case.
 Scarcella's testimony in that case led Kuby to believe that the much-decorated detective perjured himself and suborned perjury through witness manipulation.
 The judge who exonerated Shakur found there was a reasonable likelihood that Scarcella had fabricated the confession.